-- 1.Choose Draw > Ray from the main menu.
+1. Choose Draw > Ray from the main menu.

-- 2. Specify the start point and the direction.
+2. Specify the start point and the direction.

-- 3. Press Enter to complete the command.

 6.1.4.
 Construction Lines

 A construction line is a line through a given point, oriented at a specified angle in three dimensional space and extending to infinity in both directions.
 You can also draw a construction line at a specific angle or at an angle relative to an existing object.